AIQC-Hub/dmqclib/docs/source/tutorial/preparation.rst

 Step 2: Dataset Preparation
 ===========================

 The dataset preparation workflow is the first crucial step in the ``dmqclib`` pipeline.
-It's designed to transform your raw data into a clean, feature-engineered, and properly structured dataset, ready for machine learning model training and evaluation.
-This includes creating balanced training, validation, and test sets.
+It's designed to prepare feature data sets from your raw data.
+This includes creating training, validation, and test data sets.

 This entire process is driven by a YAML configuration file, ensuring your data preparation is repeatable, transparent, and easy to manage across different experiments.